-Be careful when choosing the mode as the SDS for C&M built-in key management solution cannot be migrated to solutions that use external PKIs.
+Select your mode carefully as the SDS for C&M built-in key management solution cannot be migrated to solutions using external PKIs.
 The external PKI would not be able to reuse keys.

 In the documentation, Stormshield Data Security for Cloud & Mobility is referred to in its short form: SDS for C&M, and the Stormshield Data Management Center in the form: SDMC.